kfatehi/selenium-chrome-mavericks/README.md

 # Selenium::Chrome::Mavericks

+UPDATE: This gem is no longer necessary as of Chromedriver 2.6.
+Please use the regular selenium-webdriver gem.

 I made this gem because selenium-webdriver, from capybara anyway, won't honor my passing of the argument "--verbose", which is the workaround to getting chromedriver working on Mavericks.